mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 At the start, I thought due diligence would be somewhat tedious but still straightforward.
 I'd already shared monthly profit and loss statements before we even started the due diligence process.
 I thought maybe the buyer would need to see a few of my bank statements to prove that my profit and loss was real.
 Maybe they'd ask to see my bookkeeping ledger, of which I was quite proud.

 It turned out that the due diligence process required me to share _all_ of my bank statements from the last two years.
 And that was just part of the first round of requests.
-As we proceeded further, I needed to create lots of one-off reports to demonstrate some other aspect of my business, like how frequently our customers return or which platforms account for what percentage of our revenue.
+As we proceeded further, I needed to create lots of one-off reports to demonstrate some other aspect of my business, like how frequently our customers make repeat purchases or which platforms account for what percentage of our revenue.

 TODO: I didn't feel like I could negotiate with the bank.
 The buyer isn't saying, "This is something I want."
 And I can't very well say, "Is this something you want or that the bank wants?
 Because if it's you, I'm going to say no."